Skip to main content

 Country engagement

-Through its coalition member organisations, PtD supports ministries of health, national supply chain organisations, NGOs, donor agencies and implementing partners to plan, implement and sustain reforms that strengthen human resources (HR) for health supply chain management (SCM).
-PtD matches country needs with funding and/or PtD member organisations that can provide the required service.
+Through its coalition member organisations, PtD supported ministries of health, national supply chain organisations, NGOs, donor agencies and implementing partners to plan, implement and sustain reforms that strengthen human resources (HR) for health supply chain management (SCM).
+PtD matched country needs with funding and/or PtD member organisations that can provide the required service.

-Over time, PtD envisions that this will lead to the emergence of a new reality in which country-level supply chain workers are better equipped to manage their public health supply chains.
+Over time, PtD envisioned that this would lead to the emergence of a new reality in which country-level supply chain workers are better equipped to manage their public health supply chains.

-PtD works towards this by being an active and respected intermediary that adds value by not only sharing knowledge, but also by transforming ideas into practical solutions.
+PtD worked towards this by being an active and respected intermediary that adds value by not only sharing knowledge, but also by transforming ideas into practical solutions.

 Country engagement options